Online CPD-level training for professionals involved in the management of rural land in England. Booking now open - see link below.

 How the natural capital approach is being applied at present.
 Positioning the future of rural businesses.
 Legal, contractual and landlord-tenant aspects.
 Property valuation and its relationship to natural capital and ecosystem service valuations.

 Our next course dates

-The course will take place over 5 sessions from 20th to 29th September 2021.
 The following will take place over 5 sessions from 24th January to 2nd February 2022.

 Five sessions, including access to electronic course materials

 Charles Cowap MRICS FAAV is an independent rural advisor and trainer.
 He worked at Harper Adams Agricultural College, then University, for many years and is well known for his work at the university and with the profession on CPD and new developments.
 In recent years he has taken a special interest in the development of thinking and policy around ecosystem services and natural capital which has led to numerous conference presentations including the RICS National Rural Conference, and to authorship of several RICS publications on the matter.
 Now retired from academia, he continues to work on a consultancy basis providing specialist CPD and advisory support to rural professionals.

 This course will provide 7.5 hours of training that can be used towards CPD requirements.
 CPD certificates will be provided on request.